The Mixer view gives you full control over the microphone positions available in the collections.

 Volume: Adjust the fader to lower or raise the volume of the mic position.
-While playing a level meter to the right of the slider will show the current audio level.
+While playing, a level meter to the right of the slider will show the current audio level.
 Ctrl/Opt-Click the fader to reset it to its default value.

 Chain Button: Press this button to chain all channels with the indicator lit together.
-Every action performed to any track will also apply to all other chained tracks.
+Every action performed to any track will also apply to all the other chained tracks.

 Output Selector: Click to select the Kontakt output for this mic position.
 You may need to configure Kontakt's output matrix first.